andrewwhitehouse/writing/21-completing-part1.md

 $
 ```

+**Exercises**

+1. Change the input data, temporarily, by adding a line containing a non-numeric value.
+What happens?
+2. What happens if you make one of the values a non-integer value, like `123.456`?
+3. Change the name of the file loaded in `solveDay1()` and see what happens when you run the programme.
+4. What does the call to `strings.TrimSpace(content)` do in `Parse()`?
+What happens if you replace that with `content` and add some blank lines to the end of `day1.txt`?

+[details="Answer"]

+1. You should see an error complaining about the value you have added
+2. Another error reporting on the bad value
+3. A different error indicating that the programme cannot find the file
+4. It removes leading and trailing spaces (see the [Go docs](https://pkg.go.dev/strings#TrimSpace).
+[/details]

 Observations:

 - Go returns success and error results explicitly from functions; you should generally check for errors especially if your input data is going to vary